MicrosoftDocs/windows-powershell-docs/docset/mdop/appvclient/set-appvclientpackage.md

 ```

 ## DESCRIPTION
-The **Set-AppvClientPackage** cmdlet modifies the configuration files of an Microsoft Application Virtualization (App-V) package.
+The **Set-AppvClientPackage** cmdlet modifies the configuration files of a Microsoft Application Virtualization (App-V) package.

 ## EXAMPLES